jacobs269/PacificSalmonSurvival/README.md

 JAGS (Folder): Contains the Jags code for models 1, 2, and 3

 Models (Folder): Contains the r code for the 3 models.
 For models 1,2 and 3, the JAGS models are fit, and the trace plots for displayed.
-[Corresponds to section 5.6.3 of the report].
-ONLY for model 3, (the final model), there exists additional analysis of the posterior samples included at the end of the file [Corresponds to section 5.6.5 of the report]
+ONLY for model 3, (the final model), there exists additional analysis of the posterior samples included at the end of the file